hipdac-lab/AMRIC-image/README.md

 . qualityCR.sh
 ```

-### step 9: Compare I/O perf between baselines (i.e., no compression and ori AMReX compression) and AMRIC in WarpX
+### Step 9: Compare I/O perf for baselines (i.e., no compression and ori AMReX compression) and AMRIC in WarpX

 ```
 cd /home/wpx256/otfile/